SkeltonThatcher/vagrant-rancher/README.md

-# Vagrant files to create a localised Rancher dev environment
+# Vagrant files to create a Rancher server and host environment for local development

 ## Requirements
 * Vagrant